nchain-innovation/utxo-as-a-service/docs/Project.md

 * need to save state so the same information is not reprocessed
     * need a state table
     * save last block processed
-    * remove status table - we can determine this information from the blocks table
+    * remove status table - we can determine this information from the blocks table!

 * address issue of only receiving 4 blocks after a get block message.
     * works on testnet